programmerirfan/Created-With-Phone/README.md

-3Years Ago,
 The First Static Site I Created with the smartphone using HTML CSS.
-That Hobby is now alive full of Passions
+3Years Ago, That Hobby is now alive and full of Passions